Ulbricht Group: Existence concealed

-Until 1955 and the publication of Wolfgang Leonhard's book, Die Revolution entläßt ihre Kinder (later published in English as Child of the Revolution), knowledge of the Ulbricht Group was kept secret.
-In Leonhard's opinion, it was kept secret so as not to emphasize the role of communist exiles from Moscow in the establishment of the GDR.
-After 1955, several versions of the story appeared regarding the composition of the group and the order of events leading to the appointments.
+Until 1955 and the publication of Wolfgang Leonhard's memoir, Die Revolution entläßt ihre Kinder (later published in English as Child of the Revolution), knowledge of the Ulbricht Group was kept secret.
+In Leonhard's opinion, it was kept secret to the general public, both in East Germany and West Germany, so as not to emphasize the pivotal role of German communist revolutionaries who had been previously exiled to Moscow, Soviet Russia in the anti-Nazi German resistance and the establishment of the German Democratic Republic (GDR) after the end of World War II.
+After 1955, several versions of the story appeared regarding the composition of the Group and the order of events leading to the appointments.

-There is disagreement among historians as to whether or not Stalin and Ackermann were earnest in their affirmation of parliamentarian democracy and fundamental rights.
-Leonhard reported the oft-cited comment by Ulbricht made during this period, "It is quite clear.
+There is disagreement among historians of World War II as to whether or not Stalin and Ackermann were earnest in their affirmation of a parliamentarian republic with democratic rights and freedoms for its citizens.
+Leonhard reported the oft-cited comment that Ulbricht himself made during this period: "It is quite clear.
 It must look democratic, but we must have everything in hand."
-Some historians say that by spring 1945, the establishment of a communist-dominated government in the Soviet-occupied zone and the proclaimed democracy was merely a transitional stage but at least one historian believes that Stalin earnestly pursued a western-style democracy for Germany, that it was the only way he could secure the responsibility from the others, which without him, would easily have been able to deny access to the resources of the Ruhr region, reparations he desperately needed as resources to rebuild the war-ravaged western regions of the Soviet Union.
+Some historians affirm that by Spring 1945, the establishment of a communist-dominated government in the Soviet occupation zone and the proclaimed democracy was merely a transitional stage, but at least one historian believes that Stalin earnestly pursued the creation of a Western-style democratic republic for post-war Germany, as it was the only way he could secure the responsibility from the other Allied governments due to the multinational occupation of post–World War II Germany, which without him would easily have been able to deny access to the resources of the Ruhr region that he desperately needed as reparations to rebuild the war-ravaged Western regions of the Soviet Union.